Daniel M. Hausman

-Daniel M. Hausman (born March 27, 1947 in Chicago, Illinois) is an American philosopher.
-His research has focussed primarily on methodological, metaphysical, and ethical issues at the boundaries between economics and philosophy.
+Daniel M. Hausman (born March 27, 1947, in Chicago, Illinois) is an American philosopher.
+His research has focused primarily on methodological, metaphysical, and ethical issues at the boundaries between economics and philosophy.
 He is currently Herbert A. Simon Professor Emeritus in the Department of Philosophy at the University of Wisconsin–Madison.

 Life and career

-Hausman grew up in Chicago suburbs.
+Hausman grew up in the Chicago suburbs.
 He attended Harvard College, first majoring in biochemistry, then changing to English literature and history (B.A., magna cum laude, 1969).
-From there, he went to New York University for a Teaching degree (M.A.T., 1971), then on to study moral sciences at Cambridge University (B.A., 1973; M.A, 1977) and philosophy at Columbia University (M.Phil., 1975; Ph.D., 1978).
+From there, he went to New York University for a Teaching degree (M.A.T., 1971), then on to study moral sciences at Cambridge University (B.A., 1973) and philosophy at Columbia University (M.Phil., 1975; Ph.D., 1978).